XtremeOwnage/Web/docs/blog/posts/Solar/june-2023-lessons-learned.md

 ### Day 1

-This, resulted in most of the power being shutoff around 7:20am.
-My servers, however, have a dedicated UPS with 2.4kwh of battery capacity, and were able to continue running.
+This led to a significant reduction in available power by around 7:20 am.
+Fortunately, my servers are equipped with a dedicated UPS featuring a 2.4 kWh battery capacity, enabling them to remain operational.

-* Item Corrected: Low-battery shut-off moved down to 10% capacity.
+* Correction Applied: Lowered the low-battery shut-off to 10% capacity.

-During normal operation, the batteries will never drain below 50%.
-So, in theory, the low-battery shut-off should only take effect when complete loss of grid has occurred.
+Typically, the batteries are configured to never deplete below 50% charge during standard usage.
+Therefore, the low-battery shut-off should ideally engage only when a complete grid failure occurs.

-After, drinking some coffee, my first action was to fire up the generator as solar production doesn't really pick up until between 8am and 9am.
+After taking a coffee break, my initial step was to start the generator.
+Since solar energy production tends to pick up between 8 am and 9 am, this move was strategic.

-It took a lot of fiddling to get the inverter properly configured to accept the generator power- but, after doing so- I was able to get the batteries charged up.
+Although configuring the inverter to accept generator power required considerable tinkering, I eventually succeeded.
+Consequently, the generator began recharging the batteries.

-* Item Corrected: Generator settings properly configured...
-Although- this will become unneeded in a future step.
+* Correction Applied: Generator settings have been configured.
+However, this will become obsolete in a future step.

-After the generator was running, and battery was flowing into the batteries- the sun also managed to come out and produce some solar.
+As the generator operated and the batteries began to replenish, the sun emerged, contributing solar energy as well.

 ![](./assets-storm/day-1-utilization.webP)

-After a few hours when the PV output was up quite a bit, I went ahead and turned off the generator, allowing solar production to power everything, and run the loads.
+Several hours later, when the photovoltaic (PV) output had risen significantly, I deactivated the generator.
+This allowed solar production to take over and supply power to all the loads.

-I felt it would be best to ensure the batteries were completely charged up before going to bed, So, that evening after PV production had ceased, I fired up the generator and let it run until around 10pm.
+To ensure that the batteries were optimally charged for the night, I decided to run the generator again after PV production ceased in the evening.
+This continued until around 10 pm, effectively achieving a battery charge level of approximately 95%.

-This, was enough to get around 95% state of charge.

 ### Day 2